 Eat Boutique Editor’s Note: The recipe as published is for 16 crostatas – which makes one hell of a dinner party!
 If you’re cooking for a smaller group, or don’t want leftovers, just make the dough once and cut the filling and crostata ingredients in half, and voila! you have just one tray and 8 little pies.

-For the dough (which you will need to make twice in order to make all 16 crostatas):
+Note: You will need to make the dough recipe twice in order to make all 16 crostatas.

 - 2 1/2 cups flour